citp/privacy-policy-historical/m/mo/mob/mobify.site.md

-> *The following text is extracted and transformed from the mobify.site privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119022514id_/http%3A//minify.mobi/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mobify.site privacy policy that was archived on 2017-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170604095848id_/http%3A//mobify.site/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# Mobify Site

 This Privacy Policy is meant to help you understand what data we collect, why we collect it, and what we do with it.
 This is important; we hope you will take time to read it carefully.